An Oregon 501(c)3 Public Benefit Corporation

 About the Sustasis Foundation

-The Foundation’s name, Sustasis, is a Greek word that means “to stand together” or “to come together into integrality.”
+The Foundation's name, Sustasis, is a Greek word that means "to stand together" as in a collaboration.
 The Foundation is a small catalytic organization that seeks to convene other collaborators in strategic ways, and thereby leverage its small resources for maximum effect.
-The Foundation’s mission is to help to bring people and resources together to collaborate on the vital challenges of our time.
+We develop and share tools to promote vibrant, livable neighborhoods, while at the same time addressing the critical issues of resource depletion and climate change.
+We focus on capacity-building tools at the neighborhood scale, including codes, pattern languages, peer-to-peer design tools, and regulatory tools and incentives that make it easier to do good development.

 Our foundation’s work can be divided into three categories:

-Other project, research and publication activities: We are engaged in a number of peer-reviewed papers and research collaborations on the topics of sustainable urban development, climate change, and social and ecological resilience.
-Executive director Michael Mehaffy serves as advisor to a number of research projects and NGOs, and sits on the boards of three international urban research journals.
-He works with the Council for European Urbanism, the Portland Metro regional government, the Portland+Oregon Sustainability Institute, and other partners and allies with similar missions.
+Project consulting and research activities: We work on a number of project collaborations, including neighborhood-scale development projects and peer-reviewed research.
+We focus on the topics of sustainable urban development, climate change, and social and ecological resilience.
+Executive director Michael Mehaffy serves as advisor to a number of research projects and NGOs, and sits on the boards of two international urban research journals.

 Michael has also played a strategic role in the recovery planning of New Orleans, where he developed proposals for resilience and capacity-building.
 A notable example is a proposal for "Neighborhood Resource Recovery Centers" that is now part of the Unified New Orleans Plan, which has now been adopted as the City's permanent master plan.

-We welcome your interest in this work and any questions you might have about it.
+We welcome your interest in this work, and we welcome your contact!

 Sustasis Foundation